-- Regulatory Classification: Class II Medical Device 510(k) cleared - Indications for Use: Axoguard Nerve Cap is indicated to protect a peripheral nerve end and to separate the nerve from the surrounding environment to reduce the development of symptomatic or painful neuroma. - Contraindications: Axoguard Nerve Cap is derived from a porcine source and should not be used for patients with known sensitivity to porcine derived materials.
+- · Regulatory Classification: Class II Medical Device 510(k) cleared - Indications for Use: Axoguard Nerve Cap is indicated to protect a peripheral nerve end and to separate the nerve from the surrounding environment to reduce the development of symptomatic or painful neuroma. - · This product is intended for use by trained medical professionals. - Contraindications: Axoguard Nerve Cap is derived from a porcine source and should not be used for patients with known sensitivity to porcine derived materials.
 Axoguard Nerve Cap is contraindicated for use in any patient for whom soft tissue implants are contraindicated; this includes any pathology that would limit the blood supply and compromise healing, or evidence of a current infection.
 Axoguard Nerve Cap should not be implanted directly under the skin.
-Note: This device is not intended for use in vascular applications.
+This device is not intended for use in vascular applications.